 Parents/legal guardians are able to view student progress in their courses through the Infinite Campus Parent Portal.
 Parents/legal guardians have the ability to print all grade reports through their Parent Portal.
-If you require assistance with obtaining a paper copy of a grade report, please contact your front office manager.
+If you require assistance with obtaining a paper copy of a grade report, please contact your Student Services Department (7-12).